MK 108 cannon: Mechanism

 Primer ignition is timed so that the bolt is still moving forward when the propellant is ignited.
 The expanding gases from the fired round stop the forward motion of the bolt, then reverse its motion.
 The key characteristic of the APIB system is that, because the resistance due to the weight of the bolt and the mainspring are supplemented by the bolt's considerable forward momentum, the propellant gases are contained in the barrel for critical microseconds, and the projectile will have had time to leave the muzzle, allowing the gas to escape forward and reducing the chamber pressure to a safe level before the bolt and cartridge case emerge from the opposite end.
 Once they emerge the weapon cycles like other automatic guns, with one significant exception: instead of simply ejecting the spent cartridge case, the 108 reinserts it into the empty link in the ammunition belt.
 The heavy bolt continues backwards, compressing the main spring.
 When the spring is fully compressed it begins to expand forwards again, reversing the motion of the bolt and recommencing the cycle.
 This sequence is repeated until the trigger is released or the ammunition is exhausted.

 The APIB design makes practical the use of far more powerful ammunition than with simple blowback operation, but the length and the speed of the bolt's movement within the chamber are limited by the stresses placed on the case by the sliding motion, which takes place under high gas pressure.
 To keep these within limits either the bolt must be heavy to absorb the pressure, or the barrel must be short to limit the duration of high pressure within the barrel.
 The operational tradeoff is that a heavy bolt reduces the rate of fire while a short barrel reduces ballistic performance.
 The designers of the MK 108 opted for a high rate of fire and thus used a relatively light bolt, accepting reduced ballistic performance due to the corresponding necessity of a short barrel.
-As a result, the MK 108 had a muzzle velocity of only 540 m/s, compared to 850 m/s for the MG 151/20.
+As a result, the MK 108 had a muzzle velocity of only 500 m/s, compared to the approx. 720-790m/s for the MG 151/20 but a fire rate of 600-850 rounds per minute depending on variant.